 This infuriated Lord Shiva, who then decapitated Ganesha in a fit of rage.
 Goddess Parvati was so furious with fury upon coming and seeing her son killed that she assumed the form of Maa Kali, endangering the entire survival of the planet.

 Given the seriousness of the situation and his own wrongdoing, Lord Shiva commanded his troops to descend to Earth and seize the head of the first infant they encountered, whose mother was facing away from the child.
 By coincidence, the first child they encountered was an elephant, and they took its head per command.
 Shiva calmed Parvati's fury and prevented the end of the world by placing the elephant's head over Ganesha's body and bringing it to life.
-Ganesh Chaturthi is the Indian holiday honouring Ganesha's rebirth as a result.
+Ganesh Chaturthi is an Indian holiday honouring Ganesha's rebirth as a result.

 Students Also Read: